 Q: What software does JPS utilize for its Electronic Health Record (EHR)?

 Q: What research opportunities are available for residents?

-A: Residents are required to complete a research project and submit a final manuscript at the end of the residency year.
-In addition to MUEs, case reports, and other projects that can be undertaken during the residency training, we offer the opportunity for our residents to learn additional skills for growth in an academic setting with the University of North Texas System College of Pharmacy.
+A: Residents are required to complete an IRB-approved research project and submit a final manuscript upon the completion of the residency year.
+In addition to medication use evaluations, drug class reviews and other quality projects that can be undertaken during the program, we offer the opportunity for our residents to further development skills aiding in Academia through partnering with the University of North Texas Health Science Center College of Pharmacy.

 Achieving Better Patient Outcomes